Azure-Samples/azure-search-rest-samples/Quickstart-ACL/README.md

 1. If the download is a ZIP file, extract its contents.
 Make sure the files are read-write.

-1. Configure access to the Azure resources and get their endpoints and tokens.
+1. Configure access to the Azure resources and get their connection information.

 ## Run the code